History of Aaron Judge in Timeline

 Aaron Judge

-Aaron Judge is a professional baseball outfielder for the New York Yankees.
-Known for his exceptional size and power, standing at 6'7" and weighing 282 pounds, Judge has become one of MLB's prominent figures.
-He's a six-time All-Star and two-time AL MVP.
-Judge holds the American League record for most home runs in a single season with 62.
+Aaron Judge is a prominent American professional baseball right fielder for the New York Yankees.
+Recognized for his exceptional talent and imposing stature (6'7", 282 lbs), Judge is a six-time MLB All-Star and a two-time American League (AL) Most Valuable Player (MVP).
+He notably holds the American League record for the most home runs in a single season with 62, solidifying his status as one of baseball's elite power hitters.

 April 26, 1992: Aaron Judge's Birth

-On April 26, 1992, Aaron James Judge, the American professional baseball outfielder for the New York Yankees, was born.
+On April 26, 1992, Aaron James Judge was born.
+He is now a professional baseball right fielder for the New York Yankees.

 Others born on this day/year